samiparken/swiftui-movie-match/README.md

 #### View Model (MovieManager.swift)
 - API Requests: Handles API calls to fetch movie data.
 - Data Management: Manages movie data and updates the views accordingly.

+### TCA(The Composable Architecture)
+The Composable Architecture (TCA) is also integrated into this project to manage state, side effects, and application logic in a scalable and predictable manner.
+TCA complements MVVM by providing a robust structure for managing complex states and side effects.

 ### API
 The app utilizes only two endpoints from The Movie Database (TMDb) API to meet the assignment requirements.
 The architecture is scalable, allowing for easy expansion to include additional endpoints in the future.